shj1081/markdown-to-pdf-report/README.md

 ## Usage

-1. put the markdown file in the same directory as this script
+1. put the markdown file in the same directory as this script (or modify the path in the script)
 2. run the conversion script after modify the parameters in the script

 ```python